Woodberry Poetry Room

 Ashbery Typewriter Sessions

 Celebrate the generous & generative spirit of John Ashbery (1927-2017) by creating poems on his typewriter.
-Our Spring 2024 sessions will take place once a month: FEBRUARY 14, MARCH 20, and APRIL 10 (1:00-5:00pm).
-Reservations are required (a link will be posted in early February).
+Our Fall 2024 sessions will take place on SEPTEMBER 18 and NOVEMBER 13 from 1:00-4:00pm.
+Reservations are required.
 Faculty members and local educators are welcome to contact us regarding class-related use throughout the semester.

 Classes & Tours